Ruchill Hospital

 Ruchill Hospital was a fever hospital in the Ruchill area of Glasgow, Scotland.
 The hospital was closed in 1998 and was sold to Scottish Enterprise in July 1999.
-It was managed by NHS Greater Glasgow.
+It was managed by Glasgow Corporation from its opening in 1900 until the creation of the National Health Service in 1948, and thereafter by NHS Greater Glasgow.

 History

 In 1891 when the boundaries of Glasgow were extended to include Ruchill and Maryhill, the Glasgow Corporation purchased 53 acre of land there for a public park, golf course and 36 acre for the city's second fever hospital, to create the additional capacity beyond that already provided at Belvidere Hospital in Parkhead.

 Ruchill Hospital was designed by the City Engineer, Alexander B. McDonald in a Neo Jacobean style, largely using red brick dressed with red sandstone ashlar.
 McDonald was responsible for a number of civic projects in the city from 1890 to 1914, the most notable being the People's Palace.

 Work started on Ruchill Hospital on 16 April 1895, and the foundation stone was laid by Lady Bell, the wife of Sir James Bell, Lord Provost of Glasgow, on 29 August 1895.
-The hospital cost £250,000 and was designed to deal specifically with infectious diseases, such as smallpox, diphtheria, scarlet fever, poliomyelitis and measles, which were widespread at the time.
+The hospital cost £250,000 and was designed to deal specifically with infectious diseases, such as tuberculosis, smallpox, diphtheria, scarlet fever, poliomyelitis and measles, which were widespread at the time.
 It was opened by Princess Christian on 13 June 1900.

 It had an initial capacity of 440 beds, spread across sixteen isolated Nightingale ward pavilions, twelve of which were large, each containing beds for 30 patients, and four smaller ones accommodating 20 patients each.
 The only entrance was via a gatehouse on Bilsland Drive.
 Other buildings included a kitchen and stores block, an administration block, a clearing house (to direct patients to appropriate treatment locations), a mortuary and laboratory block, a stable block, a sanitary wash house and disinfecting station, a laundry and a three-storey nurses home as well as ten staff villas and semi-detached cottages along Bilsland Drive.
 The centrepiece however was its 165 ft water tower, required due to the height of the site.

 In the early 20th century, an additional 270 beds were provided with the construction of three ward pavilions and a tuberculosis pavilion.

 By the time of its absorption into the National Health Service in 1948 Ruchill Hospital had 1,000 beds.

+In 1951, Professor Thomas Anderson CBE established the Brownlee Laboratory at Ruchill as a centre for research into the epidemiology of respiratory infections, named after John Brownlee, the hospital's superintendent physician from 1908 to 1922, and the first Director of the Medical Research Council’s Statistical Department at Ruchill Hospital.
+The first nude mice were discovered by Dr. Norman R. Grist at the Brownlee Laboratory in 1962.

-The first nude mice were discovered by Dr. Norman R. Grist at the newly-established Brownlee virology laboratory in the hospital in 1962.
-With the discovery of vaccinations and improved public health, cases of diseases like tuberculosis declined, and the number of in-patients had reduced to 586 by 1975.
+With the discovery of vaccinations for infectious diseases like polio and measles, as well as public health campaigns like Glasgow’s X-Ray campaign against tuberculosis in 1957, the number of in-patients had reduced to 586 by 1975.